guysoft/OctoPi/README.rst

 #.
 Configure your WiFi by editing ``octopi-wpa-supplicant.txt`` on the root of the flashed card when using it like a thumb drive
 #.
 Boot the Pi from the card
 #.
 Log into your Pi via SSH (it is located at ``octopi.local`` `if your computer supports bonjour <https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview>`_ or the IP address assigned by your router), default username is "pi", default password is "raspberry" and change the password using the ``passwd`` command.
+#.
+To install plugins, :code:`pip` may be found at :code:`/home/pi/oprint/bin/pip`.
+Thus, an example install cmd may be:  :code:`/home/pi/oprint/bin/pip install <plugin-uri>`

 OctoPrint is located at `http://octopi.local <http://octopi.local>`_ and also at `https://octopi.local <https://octopi.local>`_.
 Since the SSL certificate is self signed (and generated upon first boot), you will get a certificate warning at the latter location, please ignore it.